sjoerdvanalten/UKB_WGWAS/ReadME.txt

 #Run the following files in order:

-sbatch Preprocess_ukb.sh to #prepare phenotypes sbatch GeneticDataUnpack.sh #to unpack genetic data
+sbatch Preprocess_ukb.sh #to prepare phenotypes sbatch GeneticDataUnpack.sh #to unpack genetic data

 sbatch GWASOntheWeights.sh #to run the GWAS on the weights (with and without controls) sbatch WeightedGWASIPW.sh #to run weighted GWAS on the weights sbatch WeigtedGWASIPWNoControls.sh #to run weighted GWAS on the weights without controls

-sbatch GWASIPWAnalyze.sh
-sbatch GWASIPWNoControlAnalyze.sh
-sbatch GWASOnTheWeightsZoom.sh to obtain zoomed manhattan plots of top hits
+sbatch GWASIPWAnalyze.sh #to analyze the GWAS on the weights sbatch GWASIPWNoControlAnalyze.sh #to analyze the GWAS (without controls) sbatch GWASOnTheWeightsZoom.sh #to obtain zoomed manhattan plots of top hits

 #to obtain summary statistics of our weighted phenotypes:
 Rscript WeightedPhenotypes.R

 #To run weighted GWAS:
-sbatch ResidualizePhenotypes.sh to residualize these phenotypes from control variables
+sbatch ResidualizePhenotypes.sh #to residualize these phenotypes from control variables

 #Run GWAS for 10 phenotypes
 sbatch WeightedGWASAgeFirstBirth.sh